Eastern European Group: Representation

-The Eastern European Group has two seats in the United Nations Security Council (UNSC); the permanent seat of Russia, and one elected seat, currently held by Albania.
+The Eastern European Group has two seats in the United Nations Security Council (UNSC); the permanent seat of Russia, and one elected seat, currently held by Slovenia.
 The Group further has 6 seats on the United Nations Economic and Social Council and 6 seats on the United Nations Human Rights Council.
-It is also eligible for having its nationals elected as President of the United Nations General Assembly in years ending with 2 and 7; most recently, Miroslav Lajčák of Slovakia was elected to this position in 2017 and was the office holder of the Sixty-seventh session.
+It is also eligible for having its nationals elected as President of the United Nations General Assembly in years ending with 2 and 7; most recently, Csaba Kőrösi of Hungary was elected to this position in 2022 and was the office holder of the Seventy-seventh session.

 Security Council

 The Eastern European Group holds two seats on the Security Council, 1 non-permanent and 1 permanent.
 The current members of the Security Council from the Group are:

 Economic and Social Council

 The Eastern European Group holds six seats on the United Nations Economic and Social Council.
 The current members of the Economic and Social Council from the Group are: